harshamalhotra/existingDS-gitlab/packages/gitlab-ui/src/components/dashboards/dashboard_panel/dashboard_panel.md

 ## Dashboard panel

-The `GlDashboardPanel` component is a container that provides consistent UI structure for content within dashboards and other analytics interfaces.
-It is a foundational building block used to wrap query results with standardized styling, loading states, actions, and metadata display as outlined by our [Pajamas guidelines](#pajamas-guidelines).
+The `GlDashboardPanel` component is a container that provides consistent UI structure for analytics.
+It is primarily designs for dashboards, but can be used in other analytics interfaces.
+It is a foundational building block that wraps query results with standardized styling, loading states, actions, and metadata as outlined by our [Pajamas guidelines](#pajamas-guidelines).

 ### When to use

 This component should be used when:

-- You need a container for dashboards, reports, or other analytics focused interfaces.
+- You need a standardized container for individual results in dashboards, reports, or other analytics-focused interfaces.
 - You want to wrap a single visualization of query results, such as charts, markdown, single stats, or tables.
 - You want to benefit from easy integration with the dashboard layout component.

-### Known limitations
+## The component

+The component is a flexible container that can render any type of content.
+While not opinionated about its contents, it's designed as a container for a single query result visualization.
+It also provides useful ways to communicate the query state, metadata, available actions to our users as outlined by our [Pajamas guidelines](#pajamas-guidelines).

+### What this component doesn't do

 The panel component is UI focused and intentionally does not:

 - Manage data states or data fetching.
 - Handle filter logic or filter state management.
 - Process, transform, or visualize data in any way.

-## The component

-The component is a flexible container that can render any type of content.
-While not opinionated about what you put inside it, it's designed as a container for a single query result visualization.
-It also provides useful ways to communicate the query state, metadata, available actions to our users as outlined by our [Pajamas guidelines](#pajamas-guidelines).

 ### Loading states